auremoser/mozsci/log/worklog.md

 * matthew's [issue about fellowships](https://github.com/MozillaFoundation/CommsTeam/issues/2#issuecomment-376284403)

 NEXT STEPS
-* FOR FORD - Another thing that would really help, but is not urgent, would be to get a brief explanation (a sentence or two) for each declined org that is a non-IF ford grantee (meaning they are a grantee of someone at ford other than me, lori, and alberto).

 * get back to alan about workflows for fluxx application button for [fellowship application](https://github.com/mozilla/foundation.mozilla.org/issues/964#issuecomment-358327267)
 * email reviewers with [reviewer role details](https://docs.google.com/document/d/1OD5zkJC_jiXeRv4k5D3TNdC84LsBqUA0GKbPQmIkXNA/edit)